BETTER DROWNED THAN DUFFERS IF NOT DUFFERS WONT DROWN

 Ruthless Modern Pirates: Explored in Peter Duck—some of the child protagonists like to pretend to be classic eighteenth century style pirates, and get a rude awakening when their ship is attacked by real contemporary pirates.

 Science Marches On: Minor example with some of the statistics about the planets Dick reels off—after all, this was three decades before the Space Age.
+More egregiously in Winter Holiday the Doctor recommends rubbing snow on a frostbitten area, which advice is now known to be an "exploded theory".
+Dick explicitly calls up this as a real world trope (as "exploded theories").

 She Cleans Up Nicely: Played with in Swallowdale.
 Nancy and Peggy get forced into dressing class-and-gender-appropriately by their fearsome Great Aunt and their fellow explorers are amazed by how well they look the part — but more horrified than impressed.